Was Genesis 1 Dependent on Psalm 104?

 Here are the details of this fascinating event.

-The left image – a marking of Psalm 104.
-The Right image – the beginning of Genesis.
+The image on the left side is a marking of Psalm 104, and on the right is the beginning of Genesis.

 Topic: Was Genesis 1 Dependent on Psalm 104?